5.5 Value-Based and Alternative Payment Models

 The Shift from Volume to Value

 Traditional fee-for-service pays for the quantity of services.
 Value-based payment ties reimbursement to quality and cost outcomes.
-The Medicare Access and CHIP Reauthorization Act (MACRA) created the Quality Payment Program (QPP), which gives eligible clinicians two paths: MIPS or an Advanced Alternative Payment Model (APM).
+The Medicare Access and CHIP Reauthorization Act (MACRA) of 2015 repealed the old Sustainable Growth Rate formula and created the Quality Payment Program (QPP), which gives eligible clinicians two paths: MIPS or an Advanced Alternative Payment Model (APM).

 The Merit-based Incentive Payment System

-MIPS combines several legacy programs into one score.
+MIPS consolidated three legacy programs — PQRS, the Value Modifier, and Meaningful Use — into a single score.
 A clinician earns a composite score from four weighted performance categories:

 MIPS CategoryWhat It Measures